openservicebrokerapi/servicebroker/spec.md

 | plan_id | string | If present, it MUST be the ID of the plan prior to the update. |
 | organization_id | string | Deprecated as it was redundant information.
 Organization for the Service Instance MUST be provided by Platforms in the top-level field `context`.
 If present, it MUST be the ID of the organization specified for the Service Instance. |
 | space_id | string | Deprecated as it was redundant information.
 Space for the Service Instance MUST be provided by Platforms in the top-level field `context`.
 If present, it MUST be the ID of the space specified for the Service Instance. |

+Note: The `parameters` specified are expected to be the values specified by an end-user.
+Whether the user chooses to include the complete set of configuration options or just a subset (or even none) is their choice.
+How a Service Broker interprets these parameters (including the absence of any particular parameter) is out of scope of this specification - with the exception that if this field is not present in the request then the Service Broker MUST NOT change the parameters of the instance as a result of this request.

+Since some Service Instances will provide a `dashboard_url`, it is possible that a user has modified some of these parameters via the dashboard and therefore the Platform might not be aware of these changes.
+For this reason, Platforms SHOULD NOT include any parameters on the request that the user did not explicitly specify in their request for the update.

 \* Fields with an asterisk are REQUIRED.